simurai/ZEN-Player/README.md

 Thanks for your understanding, simurai

 ps.
-If you know some JS and would like to help out develop this player further, please [get in touch](http://simurai.com/contact).
+If you know some JS and would like to help out develop this player further, that would be awesome.